 Will my mentor help with my housing process?
 Certain companies may provide interns with housing, or assist in finding housing.
-However, most interns should plan on locating housing on their own and cover the cost.
-Mentors may be able to provide suggestions regarding where best to find housing in your local area, but ultimately this is the interns' responsibility.
+However, most interns should plan on locating housing on their own and fully covering their rent.
+Mentors may be able to provide suggestions regarding where best to find housing in the area.
+However, housing is ultimately the interns' responsibility.